Happy Rail Safety Week.

-I think it all makes sense except the bolded section of clause (ab).
+I think it all makes sense except the highlighted section.
 Many level crossings simply don’t work like this — they have automated pedestrian gates which work separately to the flashing lights and bells for vehicles.
 (Blog reader Kevin has pointed out that gates at Glenhuntly are operated from the signal box, so they are not truly automatic.)

 Specifically, at stations with island platforms, only the gates relevant to the tracks with passing trains are closed, allowing people to enter and exit the platform, or to cross half way.

 Simply put, I think the law is out of date.
 It matches a time when there were no pedestrian gates, just the “maze” — the layout of railings designed to ensure you looked both ways before you crossed.
 Back then, it made sense to use the vehicle lights/bells/booms as your guide.

 For Rail Safety Week, Victoria Police are doing a blitz on level crossings.

 On Wednesday morning I spoke to some plain clothes police who were at the level crossing at Bentleigh station.
 They implied they agree the legislation doesn’t match reality, and said they’re taking a “common sense” approach and only booking people trying to get past closed/closing gates.
 Fair enough.